BPSB/combine-p-values-discrete/docs/index.rst

 The trend may manifest more clearly in some of the datasets (and you don’t know which a priori), but it should not be inverted (other than by chance).
 In this case, you would perform one-sided sub-tests.
-(If you would consider both directions of trend a finding, the combination needs to be two-sided, not the sub-tests.)
+(If you would consider a trend in either direction a finding, the combination needs to be two-sided, not the sub-tests.)

 If the *p* value of such a sub-test is small, the sub-dataset exhibits the trend you hypothesised.
 Conversely, if the complement :math:`q ≈ 1-p` of a sub-test is small, the sub-dataset exhibits a trend opposite to what you hypothesised – with a *p* value *q*.